 - Active Managed Fund: A fund that invests in Chinese equities

-iShares China Large-Cap ETF (ASX IZZ) is one of the most liquid ETF investors can use to gain exposure to Chinese equities.
-Specifically, IZZ track the performance of 50 largest Chinese companies listed in Hong Kong.
+iShares China Large-Cap ETF (ASX IZZ) is one of the most liquid exchange traded fund investors can use to gain exposure to Chinese equities.
+IZZ tracks the performance of 50 largest Chinese companies listed in Hong Kong.

 Key features of IZZ